Johannes-Flachberger/security-notes/2 Tech-Specifics/OS/Windows/library-ms Files.md

 - usually are stored in `%AppData%\Microsoft\Windows\Libraries`
 - are often not detected by email filters **Important:**
-- Windows libraries can include remote locations using webdav. --> they can serve as a 1st stage payload.
+- Windows libraries can include remote locations using webdav or [[2 Tech-Specifics/Network/Protocols/TCP 445 SMB|SMB]]. --> they can serve as a 1st stage payload.
 - Currently, explorer does not show if a remote location is included by a library.

 Windows library files use [[2 Tech-Specifics/_Other/File Formats/XML|XML]] format and consist of 3 main sections: